ibexa/documentation-developer/docs/guide/personalization/basic_integration.md

 `<user_ID>` stands either for the user ID or session ID of the user who is currently logged into your website (any URL-encoded string is allowed).

 `<content_type_ID>` stands for the [contentTypeId](../content_model.md#content-information) of the Content item or product that you want to track and recommend.

 `<content_ID>` stands for the [id](../content_model.md#content-information) of the Content item or product that you want to track and recommend.

-The following examples show how to integrate a CLICK event:
+The following examples show how you can integrate a CLICK event:

 PHP: